QueriumCorp/WAS-Kubernetes/EnvironmentSetup/AWS/README.md

 * Endpoints Info: https://was.example.com/.applicationserver/info
 * Restart AWES: https://was.example.com/.applicationserver/kernel/restart

-**Step 2.** Get a license file from your Wolfram Research sales representative.
+### Step 2.
+Get a license file from your Wolfram Research sales representative.

+### Step 3.
+Install license

-**Step 3.** This file needs to be deployed to WAS as a node file in the conventional location `.Wolfram/Licensing/mathpass`.
+This file needs to be deployed to WAS as a node file in the conventional location `.Wolfram/Licensing/mathpass`.
 From a Wolfram Language client, this may be achieved using the following code:

     was = ServiceConnect["WolframApplicationServer", "https://example.com/"];
     ServiceExecute[was, "DeployNodeFile",